Pro/opcua-device-skills/README.md

-# opcua-device-skills
-OPC UA Device-Independent Skill Model
+# OPC UA Device-Independent Skill Model

+Note to reviewers:
+Sources will be uploaded before final submission.